IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-into-zospt-cics-region.md

 ### Start your CICS region

-The CICS region can be started if it was previous stopped, or the z/OS system was restarted using command:
+The CICS region can be started after it was previously stopped, or the z/OS system was restarted, by using command:

 ```console
 zowe zos-uss issue ssh "zospt start my_cics_region"